roentgen/typeutils/README.md

 using S = typename morph< T, mapto >::mapped;
 ```

-The computable metatype: builidng and manipurating types like as modifing struct/union.
+A computable metatype: builidng and manipurating types like modifing struct/union.

-GPU and other dedicate devices require data and its layout.
+GPU and other dedicated devices require data and its layout.
-This helps generating types from a type to prodce raw-data and its descriptors which dedicate device requires in compile-time.
+This helps generating types which dedicate device requires raw-data and its descriptors from a CPU-friendly type in compile-time.

 * non-struct: compositing types provide meta-programmable type
 * alignment-safe: type_t(s) are compositable with strong/week alignment requirements